 Preview: Chorley v Harriers

-There's a massive game for Harriers tomorrow as they travel north to take on fourth-placed Chorley.
+Harriers have another tough test tomorrow when they travel to Victory Park to take on Chorley.

-The weather is forecast to be damp with light rain at kick-off time with a temperature of 11°C.
+The weather forecast at kick-off time is for light rain and a temperature of 3°C.